-- 2. Board members or petitioners must have a minimum GPA of 2.0 or higher (per semester and cumulative).
-Board members on academic or progress probation, either in the previous semester or during their term, are ineligible to serve. - 3.
-Failure to comply with the above mentioned requirements will result in the board member being removed from office.
+Section 1 Bo ard Membership Requirements.
+1. A board member must be currently enrolled in a minimum of six (6) academic units atJunior/Community College and must maintain enrollment in said minimum number of academic units for the duration of his/her term, or be subject to dismissal from the student council.
+2. Board members or petitioners must have a minimum GPA of 2.0 or higher (per semester and cumulative).
+Board members on academic or progress probation, either in the previous semester or during their term, are ineligible to serve.
+3. Failure to comply with the above mentioned requirements will result in the board member being removed from office.
 Board members must be notified privately and will be given one week before automatic removal.
 Appeals must be discussed with the advisor by the end of the one-week grace period.
 If at any time during the semester a student drops below the six-unit minimum, they may appeal their eligibility with the advisor.

-Section 2 Board Members Shall:

-- Be a voting member and attend all meetings, mandatory retreats and workshops of the board.
-(Failure to attend a mandatory retreat or workshop shall be the equivalent of two (2) unexcused absences for that semester.) - 2.
-Hold three (3) office hours per week with the exception of finals week, spring break, and summer session.
+Section 2 Bo ard Members Shall: 1.
+Be a voting member and attend all meetings, mandatory retreats and workshops of the board.
+(Failure to attend a mandatory retreat or workshop shall be the equivalent of two (2) unexcused absences for that semester.)
+2. Hold three (3) office hours per week with the exception of finals week, spring break, and summer session.
 If a holiday falls on one of the regularly scheduled office days, these hours should be made up during that same week.
 Participation on committees or at committee meetings does not count toward office hours.
-Participation in student body-sponsored activities can be counted towards a maximum of two (2) weekly office hours, at the discretion of the student body president and advisor. - 3.
-Submit office hours to the vice president and advisor to be posted on student body office door and bulletin boards no later than the second week of the semester. - 4.
-Become familiar with and comply with parliamentary procedure. - 5.
-Become familiar with associated students fiscal matters and provide input on requests, proposals, and petitions presented to the student body board. - 6.
-Provide oral and/or written reports to the board and constituency regarding committee activities, collegewide committee activities, board members' current activities, and varying interests and concerns of the student body. - 7.
-Participate in special projects or perform duties as outlined in the constitution, bylaws, Election Code, or as specified by the student body president or vice president. - 8.
-Board members will not make contractual agreements on behalf of the student body board without prior consent of the board and student body advisor. - Participate in a self-evaluation at the end of each semester in office by completing a self-evaluation form; meeting with advisor and student body president to go over the evaluation; and determining an appropriate plan of action for future goals. - Maintain all requirements of a board member, unless overridden by the constitution or bylaws. - 11.
-Not concurrently hold more than one student body officer position. - 12.
-Hold their elected office for one year. - 13.
-Maintain all requirements of an officer as outlined in the constitution.
+Participation in student body-sponsored activities can be counted towards a maximum of two (2) weekly office hours, at the discretion of the student body president and advisor.
+3. Submit office hours to the vice president and advisor to be posted on student body office door and bulletin boards no later than the second week of the semester.
+4. Become familiar with and comply with parliamentary procedure.
+5. Become familiar with associated students fiscal matters and provide input on requests, proposals, and petitions presented to the student body board.
+6. Provide oral and/or written reports to the board and constituency regarding committee activities, collegewide committee activities, board members' current activities, and varying interests and concerns of the student body.
+7. Participate in special projects or perform duties as outlined in the constitution, bylaws, Election Code, or as specified by the student body president or vice president.
+8. Board members will not make contractual agreements on behalf of the student body board without prior consent of the board and student body advisor.
+9. Participate in a self-evaluation at the end of each semester in office by completing a self-evaluation form; meeting with advisor and student body president to go over the evaluation; and determining an appropriate plan of action for future goals.
+10. Maintain all requirements of a board member, unless overridden by the constitution or bylaws.
+11. Not concurrently hold more than one student body officer position.
+12. Hold their elected office for one year.
+13. Maintain all requirements of an officer as outlined in the constitution.

 - 14. Upon completion, the board member will turn over to the successor and the advisor any fiscal records or other materials pertaining to the office. - 15.
-Sign purchase requests as necessary. - Submit an oral and/or written officer report to the secretary at all regular student body meetings.

-Section 3 The Board Shall:

-17. Appoint representatives and alternates to internal/external committees as needed.
+Sign purchase requests as necessary. - 16.
+Submit an oral and/or written officer report to the secretary at all regular student body meetings. - Section 3 The Board Shall: - 17.
+Appoint representatives and alternates to internal/external committees as needed.